Understanding Solids, Liquids, and Gases - IGCSE Chemistry Notes

 Liquids have a definite volume but can change their shape to occupy the space of whichever container they are poured into.
 The particles within these liquids are relatively close to each other and can move, this is the main reason why liquids are able to flow.

-One important key characteristic of gases is that They do not possess a definite shape or volume.
-They do have particles that are far apart from each other and that are in constant motion.
+A significant characteristic of gases is that they do not have a precise volume or shape.
+However, they have elements that are away from each other and in constant motion.

 1. How Can I Picture the Particle Arrangement in Each State?